LeoLi1223/VideoSemSearch/README.md

 ```
 python3 run_test.py
 ```
 Wait until the program finishes to get your evaluation result.
 The result files should be seen under your current working directory.
+You should also be able to see metrics like mAP, precision, recall, F1, latency outputs in your terminal after the program finishes.